PE at Eliot Bank

 In Physical Education (PE), we focus on making sure that all the children are active and engaged throughout each lesson.
 Teachers very clearly outline the skills that the children will be developing during the lesson and will ask groups of children to model these skills to the class, so that all the children are aware of what they are trying to achieve.

 At Eliot Bank, we aim to give children a varied programme of athletics, dance, gymnastics and team games - including football, hockey, netball and cricket.
 Class teachers teach PE throughout the school.
-We have an excellent team of sports coaches from TeachSport (www.teachsport.org) who are timetabled to teach a variety of PE units alongside our class teachers.
-In year 6, the children take part in the Primary School Leadership Certificate programme, delivered by TeachSport.
+We also have an excellent team of sports coaches from TeachSport (www.teachsport.org) who are timetabled to teach a variety of PE units alongside our class teachers.
+In Year 6, the children take part in the Primary School Leadership Certificate programme, delivered by TeachSport.
 They develop the skills to plan, organise and run a sports tournament for a younger group of children.

 The highlight of the year is the Sports Day which is held at Baxters Fields.
 This is a chance for the children to show off their skills in both field and track events and to take part in fun events such as the classic ‘egg and spoon’ and obstacle race (and welly throwing!).
 Parents, carers and family members are encouraged to come and watch their children compete at this lovely sporting event.
-Adults are also welcome to join in with our famous parents’ race!